 - At the end of the year, highlight memorable events from the year.

 - Share interesting statistics from a new study.

 - Do your own survey and share the results.
 There’s no better way to establish credibility than to identify and respond to new trends.

 - Share lessons learned, especially if you have an incredible success or failure on a project.

-Any of these ideas will get you started in content marketing.
+Any of these content ideas for websites will get you started.
 So, pick one that looks accessible and start today.

 Over time, you may find you enjoy a particular type of content, such as product reviews.
 If so, you can specialize.
 But for now, focus on building up your website with lots of great content — one piece at a time.

 Aim to showcase your marketing skills with a content website that makes your prospects salivate for your services.
 Get there by starting this week with your first piece of content.